mohanmca/MohanLearningGround/src/main/md/english/vocabulary.md

+*Intransigent* - The most thrillingly intransgent ever uttered: "Heaven and earth shall pass away, but words shall not pass away"

+*Nihilism* - Philisophy that argues that life is without objective meaning, purpose or intrinsic value.
+"If teenagers go through life in nihilistic frme of mind.
+Nothing would seem matter for them.

+*Scornfully* - Is defined as something done without respect.
+Raising eyebrows scornfully.
+Laughing scornfully.

+*Allegiance* - Loyalty or  Commitment to a superior -  Monks transfer allegiance from the creation to the Creator

+*Automaton* -  a moving mechanical device made in imitation of a human being.
+Example: That job is to make difficult and sometimes unpopular decisions, and not for members of Parliament to become Brexit-delivering automatons as some would have it.

+*Occidental* - Relating to the countries of the West.
+Example: Three scales—major, harmonic minor, melodic minor—are the only ones which Occidental music employs, but Indian music outlines 72 thatas or scales.

 *Compunction* -  Anxiety arising from awareness of guilt.
 Example: Despite guru was wrong, He was laughing heartily, without compunction for my disillusionment.
 *Indignant* - Feeling or showing anger or annoyance at what is perceived as unfair treatment.
 Example: On Friday, Meyer posted an indignant response on Twitter to recent media coverage.